coodoo-io/coodoo-app-config/README.md

 3. Define your Configurations

    Create an emum that implements `AppConfigKey` located in the `io.coodoo.appconfig.boundary` package and name it whatever you want.
-   Just get and set Values as you need it.

    ```java